 It's Mark Simone here for Sean.

-I finally got home, I said, let me just rest for a second.
+I said, let me just rest for a second.

-The phone rings and I look at the caller ID and it says, Linda.
+The phone rings, and I look at the caller ID and it says, Linda.

-Uh Sean's not being in That's well, the first thing I heard.
+That's the first thing I heard.

 Where are you?